rsagawa/EndoscopicSimDataset/README.md

 ## Overview

-&nbsp;&nbsp;This repository provides the function for generating simulation image data of the gastrointestinal tract based on VR-Caps.
+This repository provides the function for generating simulation image data of the gastrointestinal tract based on VR-Caps.
 Image generation consists of the following two steps:

 - Creating arbitrary camera paths using Unity's GUI